borgbackup/borg/docs/faq.rst

 backed up.
 So someone with access to the cache files would also have access the the original files anyway.

+The Internals section contains more details about :ref:`cache`.
 If you ever need to move the cache to a different location, this can be achieved by using the appropriate :ref:`env_vars`.

 How can I specify the encryption passphrase programmatically?
 -------------------------------------------------------------